-M directorgeneral@dgoturis.caib.es
+directorgeneral@dgoturis.caib.es

-The purpose of the tax is to compensate the Balearic society deteriorate the environment in the Balearic Islands, on the one hand, and on the other, to improve the competitiveness of the tourism sector by means of sustainable, responsible and highquality tourism in the archipelago.
+he purpose of the tax is to compensate the Balearic L society for the environmental costs of certain activities that distort or deteriorate the environment in the Balearic Islands, on the one hand, and on the other, to improve the competitiveness of the tourism sector by means of sustainable, responsible and high-quality tourism in the archipelago.

 Thanks to these contributions the regional government is able to make major investments that compensate for the environmental impacts of tourism on the islands.
 The tax has a specific purpose in terms of the impact that the revenue raised will have on expenditures and investments linked in essence with environmental development and protection of the Balearic Islands and with sustainable tourism.
 There are already precedents of tourism tax in other regions of Spain, such as Catalonia, along with other areas and other countries.
 Main stakeholders and beneficiaries of the practice are public administrations of the Balearic Islands (at regional, insular and local level) that have investment projects in need of funds.
 This is a good practice that may potentially be interesting for other regions to learn from since it helps a territory to reinvest in the improvement of its tourist model and the industry.
 The Minister of Finance and Public Administration, Catalina Cladera, has ensured that "the collection obtained through the Ecotax (ITS) is intended exclusively to endow the Sustainable Tourism Impulse Fund".
 There are already 156 projects of actions funded totally, or partially, by the funds obtained through the ITS.
 The 2018 Plan, endowed with 110.5 million, has incorporated 48 new projects and has also financed 33 multi- year projects from previous requests for funding.
 The 2016 and 2017 annual plans supported a total of 108 projects.

-and marine environment.
-Recovery and rehabilitation of historical and cultural heritage.
-Promo on of scientific research projects.

-Improvement of training and quality of employment.
+- To develop projects focused on: Protection. conservation, preservation, modernization and recov- erv of the natural. rural, agrarian and marine environment. - Recovery and rehabilitation of historical and cultural heritage.
+Promo on of scientific research projects. - Improvement of training and quality of employment

 Art.
-24 of Estatuto de Autonomía de las Illes Balears:
+24 of Estatuto de Auto de las Illes Balears:

-"The public authories of the autonomous community must recognize the tourist activity as a strategic economic element of Balearic Islands, and establish that the promotion and management of tourist activity must be carried out with the aim of making it compatible with respect for the environment, the cultural heritage and the territory, as well as general and sectoral policies of promotion and economic management that aim to promote economic growth in the medium and long term.
+"The public authories of the autonomous community must recognize the tourist activity as a strategic economic element of Balearic Islands, and establish that the promotion and management of tourist activity must be carried out with the aim of making it compatible with respect for the environment, the cultural heritage and the territory, as well as general and sectoral policies of promotion and economic management that aim to promote economic growth in the medium and long term."